Bukunmi-sketch/Php-filter-Sqltable/README.md

-# SQL-DELETE-DUPLICATE-ROW-FROM-TWO-COLUMNS
+# INTRODUCTION
-this is a  SQL query command used with PHP that deletes two corresponding field value from two columns in a table
+this is a  PHP function used with SQL query command that deletes two corresponding field value from two columns in a SQL table

 ## FEATURES
 * it simply deletes the occurence of two duplicate values in the two column specified